Sebzdead/WormsPy/ReadMe.md

 More information for those interested in adapting WormSpy for their use case.

 ### Frontend
-The frontend of WormSpy was developed using Angular (HTML/SCSS/TS).
+The frontend of WormsPy was developed using Angular (HTML/SCSS/TS).
 To make adjustments the frontend, the installation of NodeJs is required.
 Run `npm install` in the `wormspy` folder after initially downloading the files.
 Adjustments to the frontend can be made in the live-feed component found in `wormspy/src/app/live-feed`.

 To continue using flask as a web server and maintain `StartWormSpy.bat` as an easy launch option, follow these steps:
 1. Use `ng build` to create new production files in the `wormspy/dist` folder.